dadjemmy-web/smart-hotel-iot-security-system-simulation/README.md

   Dashboard shows
   alert
 ```
+## Important — Connections & Environment

+This project requires three background services running simultaneously
+before any Python script will work:

+- **Mosquitto MQTT Broker** — must be running on port 8883 with TLS certificates
+  and a configured password file.
+Without this, no script can connect.

+- **Node-RED** — must be running with the project flow imported and the MQTT
+  broker configured with TLS and correct credentials.
+The dashboard will not
+  display anything without this.

+- **Python Environment** — requires `paho-mqtt`, `pyjwt`, and `cryptography`
+  installed.
+Scripts will fail to import without these.

+> You cannot clone this repository and run the scripts directly.
+> The broker, certificates, MQTT users, and Node-RED flow must all
+> be configured first.

 ## Note
 Attackers can compromise smart building IoT systems through various means including credential brute-force, replay attacks, Man-in-the-Middle